Gitorious-backup/gitorious-wiki/PrivateRepositories.markdown

 ## The git:// protocol ##

-`git://` cloning may still be used with private repositories, but because it is an anonymous protocol, it can only be used to pull public repositories.
-The `git-daemon` has full authorization support, which means it will prevet access to repositories that are locked down through other measures than database authorization.
+`git://` cloning may still be used when "private mode" or private repositories has been enabled, but because it is an anonymous protocol, it can only be used to pull public repositories.
+The `git-daemon` has full authorization support, which means it will prevent access to repositories that are locked down through other measures than database authorization.

 ## Git over SSH ##